-This example gives a detailed description of how a fictitious screen reader with speech recognition and speech synthesis capability might communicate with your application:
+This example describes how a fictitious screen reader with speech recognition and speech synthesis capability might communicate with your app:

 The user says, “Open Preferences window.”

-The screen reader sends a message to the application accessibility object, asking for its menu bar attribute, which is a reference to the menu bar accessibility object.
-It then queries the menu bar for a list of its children, and queries each child for its title attribute until it finds the one whose title is the application’s name (that is, the application menu).
+The screen reader sends a message to the app’s accessible element, asking for a reference to the menu bar accessible element.
+It then queries the menu bar for a list of its children and queries each child for its title.
+As soon as it finds the one whose title matches app’s name (that is, the application menu).
 A second iteration lets it find the Preferences menu item within the application menu.
 Finally, the screen reader tells the Preferences menu item to perform the press action.

-The application opens the Preferences window and then the window sends a notification broadcasting that a new window is now visible and active.
+The app opens the Preferences window, and the window sends a notification broadcasting that a new window is now visible and active.

-Among the responses, the screen reader learns that the pane contains several children (for example, three checkboxes).
+Among the responses, the screen reader learns that the pane contains several children (for example, three buttons).

-The screen reader queries each checkbox, asking for the values of the following attributes:
+The screen reader queries each button, asking for the following:

-The screen reader, having learned what objects (controls in this case) are accessible in the window, reports this information to the user using speech synthesis.
+After the screen reader has determined which objects are available, it reports this information to the user using speech synthesis.

-The user might then ask for more information about one of the checkboxes.
+The user might then ask for more information about one of the buttons.

-The screen reader queries the specified checkbox, asking for the value of its help attribute (assuming it exists).
+The screen reader queries the specified button for its help text.
 It reports this string to the user using speech synthesis.

-The user then tells the screen reader to check the checkbox.
+The user then tells the screen reader to activate the button.

-The screen reader sends a message requesting that the checkbox’s value attribute be set to
+The screen reader sends a press message to the button.